Transparency Disclosure โ€” We may receive a referral fee for products purchased through the links on our siteโ€ฆRead More.

 Snoring

-Noisy breathing or loud snoring during sleep may be a symptom of apnea, although snoring can also occur in healthy children.
+Noisy breathing or loud snoring during sleep may be a symptom of apnea2.
+However, snoring can also occur in healthy children.
+If you are concerned about your childโ€™s snoring, we suggest consulting your pediatrician.

-This is another symptom that can be very common in children, but can also occur due to apneic episodes.
+Bedwetting is another symptom that can be very common in children without sleep apnea, but can also occur due to apneic episodes[2].
+Again, if youโ€™re worried about your childโ€™s bed wetting, it is wise to consult a medical professional.

 Night Terrors